SlowBubble/MidiChordSheet/README.md

 ## WIP

-- Design auto-playing playlist
+- Playlist
-  - Use ajax to fetch tsv data from a server without page refresh (because MIDI.js must be user triggered).
+  - Use a group of checkboxes to indicate what's being randomized and not (e.g. when a user initiates a key change)
+  - X: # of repeats
-  - Customize # of repeats, randomize transpose (take min-max melody into account), randomize instrument, tempo multiplier.
+  - randomize transpose (must take min-max melody into account because high pitch is really annoying.)
+  - randomize instrument
+  - tempo multiplier
+- v2 Lyrics
+  - Will need punctuation (, . ! ?) in the lyrics to help split into lines.

 ## P1

 - Comping same chord across measures.
+- Comping for 2/4 is too monotonous.
+  - May be use some 4/4 comping style, except that the bass notes follow 2/4 comping.
+- Syncopate into 4n of the previous bar if syncopationPct > something.
+- Show 1 voice for the lead sheet view (add another view or debug view).
 - Display k, k-1, ....
   - Need more design for what info is needed and how to convert.
 - pickup measure for chords.